-These Gun Control Facts Speak Volumes About America’s Mass Shooting Epidemic Vs. Other Nations
+These Staggering Gun Control Facts Speak Volumes About America Vs. Other Countries

 In 2018, the state of gun control in America has reached a boiling point.
 There have been over 23 school shootings in 2018 alone, according to CNN, with this number accounting for all shootings that occurred on school grounds and injured at least one person.
 And yet, gun control facts about America reveal how few laws and measures have been passed in recent history to increase the regulation of both the sale and use of guns.
 This response to mass shootings is just one of the aspects of American gun control that sets the country apart from other developed nations.